Javier McFarlane

+His brother Jorge McFarlane is also a hurdles/long jumper and a South American champion.

 Career

 Early career

-Born in Lima, McFarlane followed his older brother, Jorge, into the sport of athletics.
-While his brother specialised in hurdling and long jump, Javier McFarlane began with combined track and field events and was the winner of the octathlon at the 2008 South American Youth Championships in Athletics, which was held in his native Lima.
+Born in Lima, Mc Farlane followed his older brother, Jorge, into the sport of athletics.
+While his brother specialised in hurdling and long jump, Javier Mc Farlane began with combined track and field events and was the winner of the octathlon at the 2008 South American Youth Championships in Athletics, ranking 4th in the world ranking that year, which was held in his native Lima.
 He also managed a bronze medal in the 110 m hurdles.
 The sixteen-year-old Peruvian also competed at the higher age category 2008 South American Under-23 Championships in Athletics, also held in Lima that year: he was last in the hurdles (an event his brother won), but helped the Peruvian 4×100 metres relay team to the bronze medals.
 After 2008 he did not compete in combined events and began to mirror the specialities of his brother.

 At the 2009 South American Junior Championships, he struggled to adapt to the higher age group and was fifth in the long jump and failed to finish the hurdles.
 With the South American Senior Championships being held in Lima, he was allowed to compete for the host nation and was fifth in the long and relay, but last in the hurdles heats.
-The McFarlane brothers performed well at the combined 2010 South American U23 Championships/South American Games: Javier placed third in both the long jump and hurdles while Jorge took the golds.
-Javier McFarlane's long jump bronze was ranked as a silver medal in the South American Games element of the competition, as the runner-up Jhamal Bowen of Panama was not registered to compete.
+The Mc Farlane brothers performed well at the combined 2010 South American U23 Championships/South American Games: Javier placed third in both the long jump and hurdles while Jorge took the golds.
+Javier Mc Farlane's long jump bronze was ranked as a silver medal in the South American Games element of the competition, as the runner-up Jhamal Bowen of Panama was not registered to compete.

-McFarlane made his global debut in both long jump and hurdles at the 2010 World Junior Championships in Athletics, but was not competitive at that level and was eliminated in the first round of both.
+Mc Farlane made his global debut in both long jump and hurdles at the 2010 World Junior Championships in Athletics, but was not competitive at that level and was eliminated in the first round of both.
 He met a similar fate at the Universiade the year after, and also placed last in sixteenth at the Pan American Games.
 His last international performance in age category competitions came at the 2012 South American Under-23 Championships.
 He focused on the hurdles there and finished fourth.